 - Complete panel available for the detection of the EBV infection

-- Early detection of EBV EA IgG in the sera of inected people
+- Early detection of EBV EBNA IgG in the sera of infected people

-- High specificity of the EA-1 IgG test in the primary infection
+- High specificity of the EBNA-1 IgG test in the primary infection

-The EBV EA IgG test is a chemiluminescent immunoassay (CLIA), for use on IDS automated analyzers, for quantitative determination of specific IgG class antibodies directed against the Epstein-Barr virus Early Antigen-D (EA-D) in samples of human serum or plasma (K3-EDTA, Sodium Citrate).
+The EBV EBNA-1 IgG test is a chemiluminescent immunoassay (CLIA), for use on IDS automated analyzers, for quantitative determination of specific IgG class antibodies directed against the Epstein-Barr nuclear antigen (EBNA) in samples of human serum or plasma (K3-EDTA, Sodium Citrate).

 The Epstein Barr virus (EBV) or Human herpesvirus 4 (HHV-4)1 is a virus that resides persistently in the human organism and, may have one of two types of life cycle: a lytic cycle in which active viral replication and production of new virions leads to cell lysis and further propagation, and a latent cycle which corresponds to an apparent state of quiescence in that it is under the strict control of the immune system.

 Infection by EBV has a proven aetiological role in infective mononucleosis (IM)2, the typical acute manifestation of which is more frequently found in adolescents and young adults, and in X-linked Lymphoproliferative Syndrome (XLP)3.
 Infective mononucleosis generally has an incubation period of around 4-6 weeks, while the duration of the acute phase is 2-3 weeks and convalescence may last from around six weeks to six months.